Diagonal double Kodaira structures on finite groups: Geometric interpretation: from diagonal double Kodaira structures to diagonal double Kodaira fibrations

 \begin{theorem} Let $S$ be the diagonal double Kodaira surface associated with a diagonal double Kodaira structure of strong type $(2, \, 3)$ on an extra-special $3$-group $G$ of order $3^5$.
 Then the real manifold $X$ underlying $S$ is a closed, orientable $4$-manifold of signature $144$ that can be realized as a real surface bundle over a surface of genus $2$, with fibre genus $325$, in two different ways. \end{theorem} This naturally leads to the following interesting problem, see \cite[Question 3.20]{CaPol19}. \begin{question} What are the minimal possible fibre genus $f_{\mathrm{min}}$ and the minimum possible signature $\sigma_{\mathrm{min}}$ for a double Kodaira fibration $S \to \Sigma_2 \times \Sigma_2$? \end{question} Note that Theorem \ref{thm:Kirby} implies $f_{\mathrm{min}} \leq 325$ and $\sigma_{\mathrm{min}} \leq 144$.

 Let us show now how to use our methods in order to obtain double Kodaira fibrations with slope strictly higher than $2+1/3$.
 Fix $b=2$ and let $p \geq 5$ be a prime number.
 Then every extra-special $p$-group $G$ of order $p^{4b+1}=p^9$ admits a diagonal double Kodaira structure $\S$ of non-strong type $(2, \, p)$ and such that $m_1=m_2=p^{2b}$, see Theorem \ref{thm:non-strong}.
-Set $b':=p^{4}+1$, cf. equations \eqref{eq:expression-gi}.
-Then, by using Theorem \ref{thm:non-strong}, we obtain the following particular case of \cite[Proposition 3.12]{CaPol19}.
+Setting $b':=p^{4}+1$, cf. equations \eqref{eq:expression-gi}, we obtain the following particular case of \cite[Proposition 3.12]{CaPol19}.

 \begin{theorem} Let $f \colon S_{2, \, p} \to \Sigma_{b'} \times \Sigma_{b'}$ be the diagonal double Kodaira fibration associated with a diagonal double Kodaira structure of non-strong type $(2, \, p)$ on an extra-special $p$-group $G$ of order $p^9$.
 Then the maximum slope $\nu(S_{2, \, p})$ is attained for precisely two values of $p$, namely